davidhodge931/ggblanket/README.md

 3.  provides colour customisation via pal and alpha arguments
 4.  treats faceting as an aesthetic
 5.  provides good-looking default x and y scales
-6.  provides prefixed arguments for customisable scale adjustment
+6.  provides prefixed arguments for easy customisation with Rstudio autocomplete
 7.  arranges horizontal geom y and col labels etc to be in correct order
 8.  converts unspecified titles to snakecase::to_sentence by default
+9.  outputs a `ggplot2` object, so extra `ggplot2` layers can be added if necessary
-9.  provides access to all of the relevant geom arg’s through the dots argument
+10. provides access to all of the relevant geom arg’s through the dots argument
-10. supports ggplotly use.
-11. provides a `gg_blank` function for even more flexibility.
+11. provides a `gg_blank` function for extra flexibility
+12. is useful for creating custom {ggblanket} functions with your own defaults
+13. supports ggplotly use

 If you would like to show your support for {ggblanket}, you can
 <a href="https://www.buymeacoffee.com/davidhodge931" target="_blank">buy